-Rights and development expenses, which are recognized Intangible assets with finite lives are amortized over the useful in the balance sheet, are initially measured at cost and economic life and assessed for impairment whenever there is an indication that the intangible asset may be impaired. subsequently at cost less accumulated amortization and The amortization year and the amortization method for an impairment losses. intangible asset with a finite useful life are reviewed at least at the end of each reporting year.
-Changes in the expected useful Following the completion of development work, development life or the expected pattern of consumption of future economic costs are amortized on a straight-line basis over the estimated benefit embodied in the asset are considered to modify the useful life from the date when the asset is available for use. amortization expense on intangible assets with finite lives are recognized in the statement of profit or loss in the expense The amortization period is: category that is consistent with the function of the intangible Development projects.. .
-7 years assets.
+Intangible assets with finite lives are amortized over the useful economic life and assessed for impairment whenever there is an indication that the intangible asset may be impaired.
+The amortization year and the amortization method for an intangible asset with a finite useful life are reviewed at least at the end of each reporting year.
+Changes in the expected useful life or the expected pattern of consumption of future economic benefit embodied in the asset are considered to modify the amortization expense on intangible assets with finite lives are recognized in the statement of profit or loss in the expense category that is consistent with the function of the intangible assets.